salsita/bunny-migrate/README.md

 #### Data-processing schema

 At this point, there is no queue bound to the `main` exchange.
-We said there would be a process prushing messages to this exchange with routing keys `regular`, `beta`, or `alpha`, based on the user types.
+We said there would be a process pushing messages to this exchange with routing keys `regular`, `beta`, or `alpha`, based on the user types.

 So let's say we want to have `bulk-changes` exchange bound to the `main` exchange.
 Then there would be a worker process